Sadko (painting): Subject and composition

 The subject of Sadko is from a bylina—an oral epic poem—recorded in north-western Russia.
-The merchant and musician Sadko has been brought to the realm of the Underwater King to give a performance.
-After the Underwater King has danced to his music—causing a devastating storm in the process—Sadko is asked to choose one of the king's mermaid daughters to take as his wife.
+The merchant and musician Sadko has been brought to the realm of the Sea Tsar to give a performance.
+After the Sea Tsar has danced to his music—causing a devastating storm in the process—Sadko is asked to choose one of the tsar's mermaid daughters to take as his wife.
 Following the advice of a saint, Sadko refuses three times three hundred daughters before accepting the last one, Chernavushka.
 Repin painted Sadko to the right, overlooking a procession of half-human, half-aquatic women who pass by; the rejected mermaids at the front look disappointed.
 Chernavushka appears behind everybody else and glances toward the man.
 The image composition is made with a worm's-eye view and a high horizon.
 The picture is painted in oil on canvas and has the dimensions 322.5 × 230 cm.